developer69K/StrangerThings/Career_Project_1.md

 + The Outcome will give me the product Ids for the user's next order for which I can send out the coupon's to the user_id

 ## Question 7
-+ If I am hired as a Machine Learning Engineer, I see myself becoming more adept and experienced with Machine learning algorithms, I see myself in a role where I am learning as well as building new systems and working as a team in the process.
-I see myself as an asset to the company who helps the company grow in the field on Machine learning.
++ If I am hired as a Machine Learning Engineer, I see myself becoming more adept and experienced with large scale Machine Learning, I see myself in a role where I am learning as well as building new systems and working as a team in the process.
+I see myself as an asset to the company who helps the company grow in the field of Analytics and data-driven Marketing.
+I see myself in a position where I can learn and collaborate with passionate data scientists and Machine learning engineers.
-+ My Long Term career goals is to work on leading Machine learning techniques and also be in touch with academia which play an important role in this field, this position is suitable for that as this gives me the practical hands on platform to keep learning and apply my knowledge
++ I see the Job is focused on use of R, Python and Scala, My focus for the next year would be to get better at these languages, my language of preference is python though I would improve of the other languages as per requirement.
+Besides my current knowledge, I would focus on developing my expertise in NLP and Text mining and learn better data mining procedures using Hadoop and Spark.
++ My Long Term career goals is to work on leading Machine learning techniques that relate directly to all aspects of Marketing, yield optimization and customer experience, starting from generating data analysis pipelines to acquire new customers and retain existing customers to improving user experience through consistent feedback that is possible through large scale Machine learning.
+In the long term I am also passionate about using  high-performance computing, distributed systems and applied math These are going to help add to my skill set as I already come from a similar background.